Support Citywide Curbside Recycling

 Please call or write your City Councilor (or any one of them/all of them if you don’t know your district) and the Mayor and ask them to vote FOR a citywide curbside recycling program that includes:

 - Must involve weekly pickups – increases participation by at least 50% over bi-weekly

 - Pick up of everything currently recycled by the City of Las Cruces, including plastics

 - Includes continuing education and clear instructions, so that citizens understand the importance of the program, and know how to use it

 - If possible, please also attend the Council’s Work Session on May 8 (1 p.m., Las Cruces City Hall, 200 N. Church St.).
 No public input is allowed during this session, but your presence would help.

 - You get a gold star if you can also attend the City Council’s regular meeting, which will probably take place in early June, but the date is not set yet.
 You can ask the Deputy City Clerk, Esther Martinez (email@example.com), to put you on a mailing list to receive the agendas for the next City Council meetings.
 After the curbside meeting you can unsubscribe with her again.

 |District 3||Dolores Archuletafirstname.lastname@example.org|

 |District 6||Ken Miyagishimaemail@example.com|

 Letters can be sent to any of the above at PO Box 2000, Las Cruces, NM 88004.
-A phone call to the above numbers will eventually lead to the councillor’s or mayor’s voicemail, where you can leave a message.
-By cutting and pasting, an email can be sent to each of the above; it’s better to send each message individually rather than as part of a group mailing.
+A phone call to the above numbers will eventually lead to the councilor’s or mayor’s voicemail, where you can leave a message.
+By selecting the email link above an email can be sent to each of the city council members; it is better to send each message individually rather than as part of a group mailing.